Close Alert Banner

 Kids Come First Health Team

-The Ontario Ministry of Health supports the new Kids Come First Health Team!
-Kids Come First includes over 60 organizations, family and youth partners, nearly 1,100 physicians, and thousands of individuals including children, youth and families.
-As one of the member organizations, CHEO will deliver services in ways that matters to children, youth, and families and we will work with our partners to do the same.
+Kids Come First includes over 60 organizations; youth and family partners; nearly 1,100 physicians; and many other individuals including children, youth, and families.
+As one of the member organizations, CHEO will deliver services in ways that matter to children, youth, and families and we will work with our partners to do the same.

 Cartoon building with a hospital sign